How to Turn Your Home Into an Assisted Living Facility

 In California, there are currently 7,500 licensed Residential Care Facilities for the Elderly (RCFE) with occupancy levels at approximately 174,000 beds.

-Other names associated with RCFE have assisted living facility, board and care home or retirement home.
+RCFEs are also known as an assisted living facility, board and care home or retirement home.
 These are all RCFE’s and they all have the same regulations.
 According to a recent report by the California Advocates for Nursing Home Reform, there is a growing demand for increased assisted living facilities and capacity.

 In this demanding environment, many RCFE administrators are looking to convert their homes into an assisted living facility.
 Indeed, operating an RCFE out of your home can be a fruitful and rewarding endeavor, but it’s important to understand what you are getting into.